pitfail/pitfail-reports/proposal/proposal.rst

 When browsing recent activity or viewing another user's portfolio users are able to comment on trades.
-These comments make users feel involved and part of a larger community, similar to the comment system on StackOverflow:
+These comments make users feel involved and part of a larger community, similar to the comment system on Stack Overflow:

 .. figure:: so-comment.png
     :width: 3 in